6 Built-In Features in PowerPoint to Enhance Presentations with Visual Slides

 If you are looking for free resources, then the free templates and resources we publish at FPPT.com can be of help.
 Our catalog of free templates includes a collection of free PowerPoint templates and presentation assets that you can use to make slides with great looking background templates for presentations.

+Over the years, the number of PowerPoint features has evolved, as we can learn reading the history of PowerPoint.
 Visual aids provided by PowerPoint can help presenters to incorporate high-quality pictures, graphics, and videos to support their existing content.
 This can not only save time and money but also help presenters get instant ideas to visually enhance their slides and make them more visually descriptive.